mooreds/stamplay-hackernews/README.md

 ### Email
-This component we doesn't need any setup but, couldn't be easier than that ;)
+This component doesn't need any setup, couldn't be easier than that ;)

 ### Mailchimp (optional)